Roses in Portland, Oregon: Local namesakes

 Neon rose sign at the Visitors Information Center.

 Rose City Park is a neighborhood and park in northeast Portland.
 The neighborhood formed in 1907, the year of the first Portland Rose Festival.
 The headquarters of the rose festival are at the Visitors Information Center, also known as the Rose Building.
 The building was designed by architect John Yeon in 1948 and served as a chamber of commerce office and visitor center, city offices, and a restaurant, as well as the rose festival's headquarters.
 Located along Tom McCall Waterfront Park, it was added to the National Register of Historic Places in 2010 and features a rose garden and neon rose sign.
 Other namesakes include murals depicting roses painted on sides of buildings in Portland, and the private company Rose City Transit, which provided most mass transit service in Portland from 1956 to 1969.

 The Moda Center, formerly known as the Rose Garden, is home to the Portland Trail Blazers.

 Roses have long been associated with sports in Portland.
 The Moda Center, known as the Rose Garden for many years, is an indoor sports arena in the Rose Quarter, a sports and entertainment center in the Lloyd District neighborhood.
 The venue was one of the last National Basketball Association (NBA) facilities to have its naming rights sold.
 In addition, three professional sports teams were named the Portland Rosebuds during the first half of the 20th century; they were two professional men's ice hockey teams that played home games at the Portland Ice Arena and one Negro league baseball team in the West Coast Baseball Association that was also known as the "Portland Roses".
 The first hockey team played in the Pacific Coast Hockey Association from 1914–1918.
-During the 1915–1916 season the Rosebuds became the first American team to participate in the Stanley Cup finals.
+During the 1915–1916 season the Rosebuds became the first American team to participate in the Stanley Cup Final series.
 The second hockey team played in the Western Hockey League's fifth and final season (1925–1926).
 Other teams have incorporated the "Rose City" nickname into their brand.
 The Rose City Rollers, an all-female roller derby league within the Women's Flat Track Derby Association, was established in 2004 and supports four local teams and two traveling teams.
 The Rollers support a junior league known as the Rosebuds.
 Two women's professional football teams have been named the Rose City Wildcats, the first formed for the 2001 season of the Women's American Football League and the second for the 2011 season of the Women's Spring Football League.
 A women's soccer team named the Portland Thorns FC was formed in 2012 by the Portland Timbers and have played in the National Women's Soccer League since 2013.